rathgar/wordpress-heroku/wp-content/plugins/official-facebook-pixel/readme.txt

-=== Official Facebook Pixel ===
+=== Facebook for WordPress ===
 Contributors: facebook
-Tags: Facebook, Facebook Conversion Pixel, Facebook Pixel, Facebook Pixel Events, facebook retargeting, facebook standard events
+Tags: Facebook, Facebook Conversion Pixel, Facebook Pixel, Facebook Pixel Events, Conversions API, facebook retargeting, facebook standard events
 Requires at least: 4.4
-Tested up to: 7.4
+Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 2.2.0
+Stable tag: 3.0.4
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Grow your business with Official Facebook Pixel!
+Grow your business with Facebook for WordPress!

 == Description ==
 This plugin will install a Facebook Pixel for your page so you can capture the actions people take when they interact with your page, such as Lead, ViewContent, AddToCart, InitiateCheckout and Purchase events.
-Version 2.0.0 also includes support for the Conversions API, which lets you send events directly from your page's server so you can capture a more of these events when they happen.
+It also includes support for the Conversions API, which lets you send events directly from your page's server so you can capture a more of these events when they happen.
 This can help you better understand your customer's journey from the moment they show interest in your business to the moment they complete a conversion.
 You can use this information to create ad campaigns that are relevant to your audience.
 [Learn More](https://www.facebook.com/business/learn/facebook-ads-pixel)

-This plugin also includes built-in support for these other WordPress plugins:
+This plugin includes built-in support for these other WordPress plugins:
 * Caldera Forms
 * Contact Form 7
 * Easy Digital Downloads